This review was corrected on Sept. 15, 2004

-Sen. John Kerry’s activities related to the Vietnam War are given a sober, detailed coverage in “Going Upriver: The Long War of John Kerry."
+Sen. John Kerry’s activities related to the Vietnam War are given a sober, detailed coverage in “Going Upriver: The Long War of John Kerry.”
+Worthwhile viewing in light of the swift boat controversies and assorted attempts to discredit the Democratic presidential candidate, docu by longtime Kerry pal George Butler is in no way a hot-headed or contentious piece of agit-prop, unlike so many other election year documentaries; like Kerry himself, the film speaks to the mind, not the emotions.
 ThinkFilm is set to open the rapidly made picture on 200 screens or more on Oct.
 1, with subsequent distribution plans for the rest of the month still being plotted.

 While obviously made to support the candidate and remove doubts about his record and character that have been planted and/or stirred up by his opponents, docu does not have either a defensive tone or the feeling of an urgent rallying cry.
 Pic instead plays like a calm, methodical explanation of Kerry’s youth, the specifics of his service in Vietnam (supported by surprisingly extensive film footage of the lieutenant in the war), his subsequent change of heart and his leadership of the Vietnam Veterans Against the War (also very well documented).